XxAdi101xX/Vulkr/README.md

 https://user-images.githubusercontent.com/18451835/173991616-5825f922-1a45-4556-9cf3-51c6615e918b.mp4

 ## Credits
-A special thanks to Alexander Overvoorde's [Vulkan Tutorial](https://vulkan-tutorial.com/) for providing a great introduction to Vulkan as a whole and providing the base knowledge required to get started on this project.
-Additionally, Sascha Willems' [Vulkan Demos](https://github.com/SaschaWillems/Vulkan), [Vulkan Samples](https://github.com/KhronosGroup/Vulkan-Samples) provided by the KhronosGroup and the [Vulkan Ray Tracing Samples](https://github.com/nvpro-samples/vk_raytracing_tutorial_KHR) provided by NVIDIA have played an instrumental role into providing guidance into best practices, techniques and code samples for implementing various features using Vulkan.
+A special thanks to `Alexander Overvoorde's` [Vulkan Tutorial](https://vulkan-tutorial.com/) for providing a great introduction to Vulkan as a whole and providing the base knowledge required to get started on this project.
+Additionally, `Sascha Willems'` [Vulkan Demos](https://github.com/SaschaWillems/Vulkan), [Vulkan Samples](https://github.com/KhronosGroup/Vulkan-Samples) provided by the `Khronos Group` and the [Vulkan Ray Tracing Samples](https://github.com/nvpro-samples/vk_raytracing_tutorial_KHR) provided by `NVIDIA` have played an instrumental role into providing guidance into best practices, techniques and code samples for implementing various features using Vulkan.
 Finally, the discord and reddit communities on Vulkan and Graphics Programming have been very helpful with answering many of the questions that I've gotten along the way!